kelexel/rstream/README.md

 ---

 * For me, a week of random r&d including a heavy dose of trial an error, docs ingesting, google resarch, all possible because of [these people](https://github.com/kelexel/rstream#credits)
-* It uses good old bourne shell - so it just works *out of the box*
+* It uses good old bourne shell - so it just works *out of the box* on *any* *NIX
 * A set of configuration files and script to simplify deploy a full-feature streaming server CDN capable of transcoding a single FLV (h264) sent over the RTMP protocol, to multiple bitrate for FLASH-style (RTMP) and iOS-style HTTPLiveStreaming (HLS) compatible browsers.
 * If transcoding is enabled the same broadcaster's stream will be transcoded to 3 different sizes 720p, 480p, 320p FLV (h264/aac) over RTMP
 * IF NGINX_HLS is enabled the same broadcaster's stream will be converted to -whatever-the-current-resolution-currently-sent-by-the-broadcaster- HLS-friendly url available via the preconfigured nginx-rtmp.conf file
-* new 0.2: it is now per OS-type customisable - but still only supports FreeBSD !
+* new 0.2: it is now per OS-type customisable - but currently only supports FreeBSD (although it is structured so you can now make your own OS flavored portage)!

 What it is NOT
 ---